An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 There are significant differences between chronic bronchitis and pneumonia:

-- Patients with bronchitis are less likely to have wheezing, shortness of breath, chills, very high fevers, and other signs of severe illness.
+- People with bronchitis are more likely to have wheezing, but less likely to have chills, very high fevers, and other signs of severe illness.

 - Those with pneumonia often cough up heavy sputum, which may contain blood.

-- X-rays of patients with pneumonia show inflammation and other changes in the lung tissue that are not seen in patients with chronic bronchitis.
+- X-rays of people with pneumonia show inflammation and other changes in the lung tissue that are not seen in people with chronic bronchitis.

 In asthma, the cough is usually accompanied by wheezing and occurs mostly at night or during activity.
-Fever is rarely present (unless the patient also has an infection).
+Fever is rarely present (unless the person also has an infection).
 Asthma symptoms from occupational causes can lead to persistent coughing, which is usually worse during the workweek.
 Tests, like the methacholine inhalation challenge and pulmonary function studies, may be effective in diagnosing asthma.
+Chest X-ray can also help in ruling out pneumonia.

 Other Disorders that Affect the Lung